-Fortunately, cluster headache is rare and not life-threatening.
-Treatments can make cluster headache attacks shorter and less severe.
-In addition, medications can reduce the number of cluster headaches.
+Cluster headache is rare.
+Treatments can shorten cluster headache attacks and lessen the pain.
+Also, medicines can reduce the number of cluster headaches.

-A cluster headache strikes quickly, usually without warning, although you might first have migraine-like nausea and aura.
-Common signs and symptoms during a headache include:
+A cluster headache strikes quickly.
+There's usually no warning.
+But some people might first have migraine-like nausea and aura.
+Common symptoms during a cluster headache include:

-- Redness in your eye on the affected side
+- Redness of the eye on the side that hurts.

-- Stuffy or runny nose on the affected side
+- Stuffy or runny nose on the side that hurts.

-- Swelling around your eye on the affected side
+- Swelling around the eye on the side that hurts.

-Chronic cluster periods might continue for more than a year, or pain-free periods might last less than one month.
+Cluster periods might go on for more than a year.
+Pain-free periods might last less than one month.
 If a cluster period lasts a year without letup, it's called chronic cluster headache.

 During a cluster period:

-- Headaches usually occur every day, sometimes several times a day.
+- Headaches usually come every day, often several times a day.

 - A single attack can last from 15 minutes to three hours, but more often lasts 30 to 45 minutes.

 - The attacks often occur at the same time each day.

-- Most attacks occur at night, usually one to two hours after you go to bed.
+- Most attacks occur at night, usually 1 to 2 hours after bedtime.

-The pain usually ends as suddenly as it began, with rapidly decreasing intensity.
-After attacks, most people are pain-free, but exhausted.
+The pain usually ends as suddenly as it begins.
+After attacks, most people are pain-free but exhausted.

 When to see a doctor